sinedied/dmx-hue/README.md

 #### White control

-While channels 1-3 (per fixture) are used for RGB mixing, channel 4 will be used as a white balance mode.
-When channels 1-3 (RGB) are 0, white mode will be enabled and 4 will control temperature, while 5 will control brightness.
-If RGB is being used, brightness (channel 5) will be disabled.
+Channel 4-5 for each fixture are reserved for white control.
+When R/G/B channels are at value '0', channel 4 will control temperature, and channel 5 will control brightness.
+Brightness is currently overriden by R/G/B channels.
 ## Philips Hue response times vs DMX

 With the Philips Hue API it’s only possible to update the state of bulbs 10 times per second, 1 bulb at a time.